vihuvac/recaptcha-bundle/README.md

 ### Step 1: Using Composer (recommended)

-To install MagnopusRecaptchaBundle with Composer just add the following to your `composer.json` file:
+To install GoogleRecaptchaBundle with Composer just add the following to your `composer.json` file:

 ```js